Larratt Aquatic will present its research findings into water and sediment quality on 17th June, 2026, at the Community Hall starting at 7pm.

-The Larratt Aquatic report on water and sediment quality assessment is now available.
-Go to the Resources tab then click on Reports section then scroll down to the report.
+Read the Larratt report.
+Go to the Resources tab, click on the Reports section then scroll down to the report.

 Wasa Lake Land Development District Logo